JaxForReal/jasm2/README.md

 reads the first character of stdin, and converts it to a u32, stored at @0.
 For example, inputting 'a' will result in 97 being stored at @0.
 #### render_graphics
 See Graphics section
+#### delay
+gets the value in cell 0, and pauses for that many milliseconds (uses Sdl2 timer subsystem)

 ## Data in code
 ### Syntax